Lendico/partner-api-documentation/ApplicationApi.md

 | last_updated_by   | string    | Last actor that modified the application                                    | `PARTNER`                                                          |
 | status            | enum      | The status of the application<br>see [status](Enums.md#tb-status)           | `REJECTED`                                                         |

-Note that the difference between a rejected application response and a non rejected one is the `status` (`REJECTED`) and the addition of the `rejection_reasons` data point to the response DTO.
+Note: The difference between a rejected application response and a non-rejected one is the `status` (`REJECTED`) and the addition of the `rejection_reasons` data point to the response DTO.